Levin Öztunalı

-Levin Mete Öztunalı (born 15 March 1996) is a German professional footballer who plays as a midfielder for the reserve team of club Hamburger SV.
+Levin Mete Öztunalı (born 15 March 1996) is a German professional footballer who plays as a midfielder.

 Following seven years in the academy of Hamburger SV, Öztunalı made his senior debut with Bayer Leverkusen in 2013.
 He made 15 league appearances for the club before joining Werder Bremen on a season-and-a-half loan deal two years later.
 Following the expiration of the loan in 2016, Öztunalı joined Mainz, where he spent 5 years before joining Union Berlin in 2021.
 After two years there, he returned to Hamburg in 2023.

 He has also represented Germany at various youth levels and was part of the squads which won the UEFA European Under-19 Championship in 2014 and the UEFA European Under-21 Championship in 2017.
 He gained 30 caps and scored 7 goals until 2019.